 Don’t sleep on Solitude as the ski resort can deliver the goods.
-Despite it being the smallest of the ski resorts in Salt Lake City, it utilizes the terrain well and has a decent amount to explore for a wide range of ability levels.
+Despite being the smallest ski resort in Salt Lake City, it utilizes the terrain well and has a decent amount to explore for a wide range of ability levels.

-The resort has some excellent bowls, solid groomers, burly chutes, and some wonderful tree skiing.
+The resort has excellent bowls, solid groomers, burly chutes, and fabulous tree skiing.
 Solitude is well known for delivering its name, solitude.
-Of all the ski resorts in the area, it is often the quietest.
+It is often the quietest of all the ski resorts in the area.

-This is largely due to the awkward parking situation.
+It is primarily due to the awkward parking situation.
 The only official parking at Solitude is a modest lot that requires payment, $20.
 Outside of that, guests can park along the road for free and walk to the base.
-Be careful if you choose to park on the road as all vehicles must be fully off the road (past white lines), and the snowbanks can be large.
+Be careful if you choose to park on the road as all vehicles must be entirely off the road (past white lines), and the snowbanks can be considerable.

 Like all the other resorts in Salt Lake City, it receives a hefty bounty of the blower powder.
-The terrain here is a bit more varied and provides good progression from green runs to double black chutes.
-However, as with most resorts in Utah, experts and advanced skiers will find the most enjoyment.
+The terrain is a bit more varied and provides good progression from green runs to double black chutes.
+However, as with most resorts in Utah, experts and advanced skiers will enjoy the most.

-The resort has a charming little village below and a great nordic center with several routes around the base.
-Snowshoes are also available for rent if you’re looking for something really low-key.
-Both sports are fantastically affordable, with rentals starting around $20.
+The resort has a charming little village below and a tremendous nordic center with several routes around the base.
+Snowshoes are also available for rent if you’re looking for something low-key.
+Both sports are incredibly affordable, with rentals starting around $20.
 Solitude has a couple of lodges at the base but nothing of magnitude.
-They also have a nice spa for those looking to recharge a bit.
+They also have a lovely spa for those looking to recharge a bit.